drittich/polestar2-emergency-info/README.md

 `Settings -> Apps & Notifications -> Show all Apps -> Google Assistant -> Storage & Cache -> Clear storage`

+## Propulsion System Errors

+Lock the car and leave it for about 30 minutes, staying far enough away that it does not detect the key.
+This is often enough to make the car drivable again.

 ## Launch Sequence

 1. At a stop, double-tap then hold the brake pedal so that the hold (H) function appears.